poupartfarms/poupartfarms.github.io/author-chris.md

 # Chris Poupart

 Father of 3 wonderful children.
 Vegan of 13+ years.
-Anarchis.
+Anarchist.
 Geek.

 Somehow, I remain an optimist, and I dream for a better tomorrow.